Callsheet

 Each route in the contract becomes a call in the generated module.
 The contract is still the typed source, and the generated calls module is the shared surface your app imports from.

-Use generated calls in React Query
+Use generated calls

-import { queryOptions } from '@callsheet/react-query';
+import { queryOptions, useMutation, useQuery } from '@callsheet/react-query';

 import { calls } from './generated/calls';